 Arts Therapy Goes Beyond Words

 Many teens in recovery are wise to what they’re “supposed” to say in therapy.
-“Teens know the buzzwords, and the talk therapy process can be impacted by that,” says Kristin Wilson, MA, LPC, VP of Clinical Outreach at Newport Academy.
+“Teens know the buzzwords, and the talk therapy process can be impacted by that,” says Kristin Wilson, MA, LPC, Chief Experience Officer at Newport Academy.
 Kristin holds a master’s in creative arts therapies.
 “The creative process doesn’t allow for that kind of manipulation to happen.”

 Creative arts therapies get teens out of their heads and into their bodies.